 proceedings since 2001, with that feed also available to broadcasters.
 Up until

 2001, it and South Dakota had been the only two states not allowing at least

 some form of electronic media in at least some of their courts (South Dakota

 became the 50th and final state to relent in July 2001).

-For a state-by-state outline of where cameras are allowed, check out http://www.rtnda.org/foi/scc.shtml.
+For a state-by-state outline of cameras in the court, check out http://www.rtnda.org/foi/scc.shtml